-Governor Polis has ordered flags to be flown at half-staff from sunrise to sunset on February 25 to honor of the life of Former Representative Rod Bockenfeld.
+Governor Polis has ordered flags to be flown at half-staff from April 21 until sunset on April 26 the day of interment to honor the late Pope Francis.

 Visit halfstaff.org, opens a new window or colorado.gov/governor/flag-status, opens a new window for up-to-date information and sign up for alerts.